★ 1st Place · Assistive Technology · 2026

 A 66-symbol grid organized into 5 categories (food, feelings, actions, places, people) lets users build sentences by tapping buttons.
 The top bar displays real-time AI phrase suggestions that update as each symbol is selected.

-• 66 symbols across 5 categories
+• 66 symbols · 5 categories

-• Real-time suggestion updates
+• Real-time suggestions

-• Accepted suggestions logged for future learning
+• Accepted phrases feed learning

 3-Layer AI Prediction Cascade